A Year-Round Guide to Franklin and Nantahala

 Camden’s Coffee House — Mars Hill

-A regular walks into Camden’s Coffee House, greeted by the smell of coffee grounds and the sight of familiar faces.
-He digs into his wallet for his “library card” — the shop’s rewards card — to get credit for his drink, and heads straight to his usual spot to grab his treasure, a copy of The Scarlet Pimpernel, from a hiding place near the shop’s bookshelves.
-Owner Dave Bohager’s wife, Shari, is an avid reader who lent her book collection to fill the walls of the shop when it opened in 2018.
-Camden’s nearly 500-title collection has grown through local donations and includes a kids’ section with tales once adored by Dave and Shari’s children.
-“I was finding little drawings that I made [as a child] when I was going through them a couple of weeks ago,” says co-owner Alex Bohager, Dave and Shari’s daughter.
-Originally called The Library Coffee House, the shop was renamed in honor of its former manager and owner Camden, the Bohagers’ son, who died in 2020.
-Now it’s a cozy spot for anyone passing through town to stop for a hot drink and warm welcome.
+Owner Dave Bohager’s wife, Shari, is an avid reader who lent her book collection to fill the walls of this shop when it opened in 2018.
+Camden Coffee House’s nearly 500-title collection has grown through local donations and includes a kids’ section with tales once adored by Dave and Shari’s children.
+Originally called The Library Coffee House, the shop was renamed in honor of its former manager and owner, Camden, the Bohagers’ son, who died in 2020.
+Now, it’s a cozy spot for anyone passing through town to stop for a hot drink and warm welcome.

 Camden’s Coffee House